 The two principal components of an internal investigation are: (i) an analysis of relevant documents; and (ii) interviews of employees who may be able to provide relevant information.
 Generally, it is preferable to review documents prior to commencing interviews.
 The documents are a source of the identities of the individuals who will need to be interviewed as the internal investigation progresses.
-The government also identifies the employees it would like to interview based upon the documents.
-Further, the documents often raise questions which can be answered only through interviews of employees.
-The documents also may help refresh the recollections of the individuals being interviewed and avoid mistaken responses that may throw the internal investigation off course.
+The identifies government also the employees it would like to interview based upon the documents.
+Further, the documents often raise questions which answered only through can be employees. interviews of The documents also may help refresh the recollections of the individuals being interviewed and avoid mistaken responses that may throw the internal investigation off course.

 When interviewing employees, they must be informed of the purpose of the interview.
-Ordinarily, this would include advising each interviewee: (i) that the government is conducting an investigation; (ii) of the nature of the problem being investigated; (iii) that counsel has been retained to provide advice to the organization; and (iv) that the interview is necessary in order for counsel to obtain the information needed to provide appropriate advice.
-Of course, the employee should be advised that the interviewer is not counsel to the employee and that any privilege belongs to the organization, who may choose to waive it.
-In some circumstances, although it may cause the employee to be less forthcoming, it is prudent advise employee to the affirmatively that the substance of the interview may be disclosed to company officials or the government.
+Ordinarily, this would include advising each interviewee: (i) that the government is conducting an investigation; (ii) of the nature of the problem being investigated; (iii) that counsel has been retained to provide advice to the organization; and (iv) that the interview is necessary in order for counsel to obtain the information needed to provide appropriate advice.14 Of course, the employee should be advised that the interviewer is not counsel to the employee and that any privilege belongs to the organization, who may choose to waive it.
+In some circumstances, although it may cause the employee to be less forthcoming, it is prudent to advise the employee affirmatively that the substance of the interview may be disclosed to company officials or the government.

-Where it appears that the interests of the company may be adverse to those of an employee, clarity as to the lawyer's role is critical, as set forth in Rule 1.13 of the ABA Model Rules of Professional Conduct and its During interviews, it is Comments. important to avoid statements that might be misconstrued as an attempt to witness's influence the testimony.
-Therefore. characterizations of an organization's position on issues, or of the testimony of other witnesses, should be avoided.
+Where it appears that the interests of the company may be adverse to those of an employee, clarity as to the lawyer's role is critical, as set forth in Rule 1.13 of the ABA Model Rules of Professional Conduct and its Comments.
+During interviews, it is important to avoid statements that might be misconstrued as an attempt to influence the witness's testimony.
+Therefore, characterizations of an organization's position on issues, or of the testimony of other witnesses, should be avoided.

 After any interview, it should be reduced to a memorandum.
 As the organization may ultimately decide to waive the attorney-client privilege and work product protection, counsel should draft fact-based summaries without opinion.
-With regard to the potential of waiver, former director of the Executive Office of United States Attornevs Mary ("EOUSA") Beth Buchanan previously noted that "[t]o avoid any such disclosure unnecessarily, experienced attorneys will refrain from impressions including mental and strategy in their notes of witness interviews."11
+With regard to the potential of waiver, former director of the Executive Office of United States Attorneys ("EOUSA") Mary Beth Buchanan previously noted that "[t]o avoid any such disclosure unnecessarily, experienced attorneys will refrain from including mental impressions and strategy in their notes of witness interviews."15 organization is the subject of a criminal investigation, there often is a serious potential for the existence of a conflict between it and its employees.
+For example, an employee may have taken a questioned action based upon information or direction received from a supervisor.
+Even if contrary to company policy, the action would in all likelihood be attributable to the company, and the company could be held vicariously liable if the individuals involved possessed the requisite knowledge and intent.
+In such a situation, the interests of the company, the supervisor and the employee may vary.
+Accordingly, counsel for the company should refrain from saying anything that may be construed as legal advice to a witness.